-According to Fox, the deducting of funds from accounts in arrears (that have positive balances) is always the last resort.
+According to Fox, the deducting of funds from accounts in arrears (which have positive balances) is always the last resort.
 It’s only applied in instances when all reasonable efforts to make contact with you have been exhausted.

-According to the common law principles, banks have the right to transfer cash from your bank account to pay off other debts held with them.
+According to common law principles, banks have the right to transfer cash from your bank account to pay off other debts held with them.
 This practice is known as the right to ‘set-off’.

 Section 7.5 of the code of banking practice states the following: